 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to etidronate, or if you have you have esophagus (the tube that runs from your throat to your stomach) problems, trouble swallowing, or a bone problem called osteomalacia (soft bones).
+Do not use this medicine if you have had an allergic reaction to etidronate, or if you have esophagus problems, trouble swallowing, or a bone problem called osteomalacia (soft bones).

 How to Use This Medicine

-- It is best to take this medicine on an empty stomach.
-Take this medicine with a full glass (6 to 8 ounces) of water at least 2 hours before or 2 hours after eating.
+- Swallow the tablet whole with a large glass (6 to 8 ounces) of water at least 2 hours before or after eating.

 - Do not lie down for at least 30 minutes after taking this medicine, and do not lie down until after you have eaten some food.

-- If this medicine upsets your stomach, ask your doctor if you can take two smaller doses instead of one larger dose.
+- If this medicine upsets your stomach, ask your doctor if you can take two smaller doses instead of one large dose.
 Do not change without talking to your doctor, though.

-- If you have Paget's disease, this medicine may work slowly, so you may not feel better until you have been using it for awhile.
-Do not stop taking it without talking to your doctor first.
-Your body may continue to respond to this medicine for several months after you stop using it.
+- This medicine may work slowly, so you may not feel better until you have been using it for awhile.
+Do not stop taking your medicine unless your doctor tells you to.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.